Of course. Here are 20 scenario-based interview questions about database performance tuning, along with detailed answers.

 - Use

-to analyze query execution plans. - Avoid
+EXPLAINto analyze query execution plans. - Avoid

-and specify only the necessary columns. - Use
+SELECT *and specify only the necessary columns. - Use

-clauses judiciously. - Optimize
+LIMITandOFFSETclauses judiciously. - Optimize

-operations. - Leverage subqueries and common table expressions (CTEs) effectively.
+JOINoperations. - Leverage subqueries and common table expressions (CTEs) effectively.

 - Indexing: